HanLiii/HanLiii.github.io/_pages/about.md

 I am passionate about machine learning, with research spanning areas such as Computer Vision and Generative AI.

-Here is my [CV](https://github.com/HanLiii/HanLiii.github.io/raw/master/files/HanLi_Resume_Oct24.pdf) for more details on my academic and professional journey:
+Here is my [CV](https://github.com/HanLiii/HanLiii.github.io/raw/master/files/HanLi_Resume_Oct24.pdf) for more details on my academic and professional journey.

 Publications
 ======